-For 2010 and through 2022, the supply point for COH surface water to the WHCRWA will be the COH’s Jersey Village Pump Station located on Fairview Street north of FM 529, west of COH city limits.
-The water will be supplied from the COH’s East Water Purification Plant (EWPP) and conveyed through existing transmission mains.
-For 2025 and 2035, the additional source of COH water to the WHCRWA will be from the COH’s North East Water Purification Plant (NEWPP) located on Lake Houston.
-The NEWPP is being expanded to meet the needs of the WHCRWA, other authorities, and the COH for 2025 and 2035.
+Since 2010, the supply point for COH surface water to the WHCRWA is the COH’s Jersey Village Pump Station located on Fairview Street north of FM 529, west of COH city limits.
+The water is supplied from the COH’s East Water Purification Plant (EWPP) and conveyed through existing transmission mains.
+For 2025 and beyond, the additional source of COH water to the WHCRWA will be from the COH’s Northeast Water Purification Plant (NEWPP) located on Lake Houston.
+The NEWPP is being expanded to meet the needs of the WHCRWA, other authorities, and the COH for 2025 and 2035 conversion mandates.

 The 2010 service area is generally the area bounded by Highway 290 on the north, Brittmoore on the east, Clay Road on the south and Barker-Cypress on the west.
 The WHCRWA began delivering surface water in 2005.

 The WHCRWA provided for early conversion of several utility districts, where subsidence and water quality/quantity issues were experienced.
 This early conversion resulted in the accumulation of groundwater credits before 2010.
 The WHCRWA has also directly purchased Water Conservation Program Credits through the HGSD and purchased additional existing credits from other entities who participated in the HGSD school program.
-WHCRWA continues to accumulate a variety of credits including participating in the HGSD Water Conservation School Program, over-conversion credits, stormwater capture credits, nonpotable surface water credits, and reuse credits.
+WHCRWA continues to accumulate a variety of credits, including participating in the HGSD Water Conservation School Program and over-conversion credits.